philocalyst/sia/README.md

 ## License

-This project is licensed under the [MIT] - see the `LICENSE.md` file for details.
+This project is licensed under the [MIT] - see the `LICENSE` file for details.